larocs/SAC_uav/README.md

 ### Docker

+One of the safest ways to emulate our environment is by using a Docker container.
+This approach is better to train in a cluster and have a stable environment, although forwarding the display server with Docker is always tricky (we leave this one to the reader).

-One of the safest way to emulate our envinronment is using a Docker container.
-Change the variables in the container and then use the Makefile to make it easier to use our Docker Container:
+Change the container's variables and then use the Makefile to make it easier to use our Docker Container.
+The commands are self-explanatory.

 **create-image**